Self-reliance is all that it sounds like plus considerably more.

 3. Striving Towards Your Own Goals, Bravely

 In an extension of the above, Bella seeks to take steps toward achieving her own goals of becoming a poet.
 She’s aware that she’ll receive a lot more emotional and financial support by following her parents’ dreams, but she’s willing to take her chances.
-Because Bella believes in ‘cause and effect’ (Emerson, 1967), and that purposeful action will get her there.
+Bella believes in ‘cause and effect’ (Emerson, 1967), and purposeful action.
 She isn’t overly concerned about rejection by her parents, because she just wants to be herself.

 That is, being true to yourself, being capable of independent thought, knowing your own loves and being able to pursue them independently of others’ judgments is not the same as isolating yourself from society.